Motobu-ryū: Kumite

 Since the modification of Ankō Itosu, the thrusting techniques of karate have maingly changed from nukite (spear hand) thrusting with the fingertips to fists.
 However, in Motobu Udundī, nukite is still common and retains the characteristics of the old style.
 Kicking techniques also differ from general Okinawan karate in that there are high kicking techniques.
 There is a high kicking technique called bō geri (bō jiri in the Okinawan dialect, literally stick kick).

 Motobu Udundī does not use common karate blocking techniques such as age uke (high block), chūdan uke (middle block), and gedan barai (low block).

 Instead, the techniques are either used to dodge an opponent's attack with tai sabaki or tsuki uke (punch block), which is both a defense and an attack at the same time.

 Tuitī

-In Okinawa, jujutsu techniques such as joint locking and throwing techniques are called tuitī (torite in Japanese).
-The name tuitī (torite) is mentioned in the 10 precepts of Ankō Itosu, a technique that declined in Okinawa in the early 20th century. oshi-te (pushing hand), ogami-te (praying hand), and koneri-te (kneading hand).
+In Okinawa, jujutsu techniques such as joint locks and throws are called tuitī (torite in Japanese).
+The name tuitī (torite) is mentioned in the 10 precepts of karateka Ankō Itosu, though these techniques declined in Okinawa in the early 20th century.
+These include oshi-te (pushing hand), ogami-te (praying hand), and koneri-te (kneading hand).